ackers93/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 ## Exercise II

-This would be a binary search, say if I had a 50 storey building, I would start at the middle floor (50) and see if the egg breaks from there, if it does, that means I can try again at floor 25, and if it survives I start at floor 38... etc.. with each step we are halvign the number of floors to check. making the time complexity O(log n)
+This would be a binary search, say if I had a 50 storey building, I would start at the middle floor (50) and see if the egg breaks from there, if it does, that means I can try again at floor 25, and if it survives I start at floor 38... etc.. with each step we are halving the number of floors to check. making the time complexity O(log n)